ychding11/GLTutorial/tutorial-double-side-shading/readme.md

 ## Overview
-demeostrate by double side shading & a custom clip plane.
+It is to demonstrate double side shading.
+In order to see internal of a cube, cut the cube by a custom clip plane.

+- disable back face culling
+- tell the front face from back face in pixel shader
+- set a custom clip plane.